Acne Scars - How to Get Rid of Acne Scars

 The majority of severe scarring is produced by more severe kinds of acne, with nodules leaving permanent scars more often than other types of acne.

-The best course of action is to get treatment for acne as soon as it manifests to avoid developing severe acne and scarring.
+The best course of action for removing acne scars is to get treatment for acne as soon as it manifests to avoid developing severe acne and scarring.
 Please consult your plastic surgeon or dermatologist if you have nodules.

 How to get rid of acne scars